terales/blackbird-docs/src/content/docs/sdk/deploying.md

 ## Publishing

-Before deploying an app, make sure that it at least contains a class that implements `IApplication`, a class that implements `IConnectionDefinition` and a class that implements `IConnectionValidator`.
+Before deploying an app, make sure that it at least contains a class that implements `IApplication` (and optionally `ICategoryProvider` ), a class that implements `IConnectionDefinition` and a class that implements `IConnectionValidator`.
 If your app has actions, then make sure your classes implementing actions have the `[ActionList]` attribute.
-If you have events make sure that your event classes have the `[WebhookList]` attribute.
+If you have events make sure that your event classes have the `[WebhookList]` or `[PollingEventList]` attribute.

 1. Right-click on your project in the solution explorer and click _Publish_